DOSTA

 Goal

-The project assesses the feasibility of offshore energy storage options (electricity pumped storage and hydrogen conversion) from a technical, market, legal and spatial planning perspective.
-It also studies alternative methods to transport electricity and/or hydrogen to shore and their feasibility for implementation in the Dutch North Sea.
+DOSTA (Ddeveloping Ooffshore Sstorage and Ttransport AAlternatives) analyzes the feasibility of energy storage using pumped water and converting electricity into hydrogen from a technical, market, legal, and spatial perspective.
+It also investigates new methods for transporting electricity and/or hydrogen to land in the Dutch North Sea.

 Description